Here is a simple interview file that says “Hello, world!” to the user.

 docassemble-helloworld.
 You can make changes to the files,

 revised package on a docassemble server using the

 Package Management tool.
 Or, if you want to edit the revised

 contents of your package in the Playground again, click the

 contents of your ZIP file into the Playground.

 A docassemble package is really just a regular Python package.
 It follows all of the conventions of Python software package distribution.
-As a result, you can share your package on PyPI, the central repository for Python software.
-This means that other people can install your package on their servers, just as they would install any Python software.
+That means you can share your package on PyPI, the central repository for Python software.
+Other people can then install your package on their servers using pip, just as they would install any Python software.

 This section of the tutorial will explain how to upload the

 docassemble.helloworld package to PyPI, but keep in mind that if

 you try this yourself on a package called